BhattAyush17/BhattAyush17/README.md

 - Winner in campus-level ML hackathons.
 - Recognized for creative data visualizations in Kaggle micro-challenges.
-- Contributor to open-source AI tutorials.
+- Contributor to AI tutorials and guides.
 - Runner-up in internal data sprints.
 - Published beginner-friendly guides on ML tools.